-- 1. Students who are not in good standing in the department, are placed on probation, and will remain on probation until they achieve a Q.P.A. appropriate for their class year. - 2.
-Failure to meet standards for two successive probation periods may result in dismissal from the program. - 3.
-Students who do not meet the required semester average for their class year will be placed on warning and may be limited to 12 credits. - Students who have failed more than two science and/or nursing courses will be reviewed on an individual basis for retention or readmission, regardless of Q.P.A.

-- 5. While enrolled in 100 to 400-level courses, a student placed on probation must receive no less than a C in all courses, achieve a semester average and cumulative G.P.A. appropriate for their class year within the next two semesters or 15 credits minimum. - 6.
-Students who fail to achieve a grade of at least C on a second attempt, (i.e.: when repeating a course required for the major) will be dismissed from the program. - 7.
-During the 500-or 600-level courses, a student placed on probation must achieve a semester average of at least 3.0, and achieve a cumulative G.P.A. of at least 3.0 within the next two full-time semesters.
-Failure to meet the conditions of probation may result in dismissal from the program. - 8.
-In order to assure safe standards for the delivery of patient care, the following would constitute immediate dismissal from nursing courses: a level of theoretical knowledge which interferes with appropriate judgment in the delivery of patient care; unsafe performance in the delivery of patient care, appropriate to student's level. - 9.
+- Students who are not in good standing in the department (fail to meet the required Q.P.A. for their class year), are placed on probation, and will remain on probation until they achieve the required Q.P.A. for their class year. - Failure to meet standards for two successive probation periods may result in dismissal from the program. - Students who do not meet the required semester average for their class year will be placed on warning and limited to 12 credits. - Students who have failed more than two science and/or nursing courses will be reviewed on an individual basis for retention and/or readmission, regardless of Q.P.A. - 6.
+While enrolled in 100- to 400-level courses, a student placed on probation must receive no less than a C in all courses, achieve a semester average and cumulative Q.P.A. appropriate for their class year within the next two semesters (minimum of 15 credits). - Students who fail to achieve a grade of at least C on a second attempt (i.e., when repeating a course required for the major) will be dismissed from the program. - 8.
+During the 500- or 600-level courses, a student placed on probation must achieve a semester average of at least 3.0, and achieve a cumulative G.P.A. of at least 3.0 within the next two full-time semesters.
+Failure to meet the conditions of probation may result in dismissal from the program. - 9.
+In order to assure safe standards for the delivery of patient care, the following would constitute immediate dismissal from nursing courses: a level of theoretical knowledge which interferes with appropriate judgment in the delivery of patient care; unsafe performance in the delivery of patient care appropriate to student's level. - 10.
 Students may be dismissed from the program for unprofessional conduct.

-Academic Regulations NCLEX Preparation
+NCLEX Preparation

-- Generic students must complete all steps of the educational resources program in conjunction with each of the required nursing courses in preparation for the NCLEX-RN exam.
+- 2. Generic students must complete all steps of the educational resources program in conjunction with each of the required nursing courses in preparation for the NCLEX-RN exam.
 This includes, but is not limited to, all testing, remediation, workshops and self-study sessions.
-A fee of \$56 per semester will be charged to each student. - 2.
-Senior students are required to meet with the department chair in the spring semester to discuss their written plan for NCLEX-RN preparation.
+A minimum fee of \$56 per semester will be charged to each student. - Senior students are required to meet with the department chair in the spring semester to discuss their written plan for NCLEX-RN preparation.